 Strict dress codes aren’t required when you’re self-employed, especially when you work from home.
 I’ve noticed that I’ve gotten myself into a bit of a fashion rut.
 When Summer turned into Fall, I got serious about decluttering my clothes.
 Then I start thinking about what to wear at home while working.
 Hence, my first new year experiment – dressing for productivity.

 Clothes are made to be worn

 I never got really got into fashion.
 Yes, I use to match my sneakers to my outfit growing up but eventually all that stopped.
 As of late, I’ve been obsessed with the capsule wardrobe trend.
-Only gotten as far as researching though until now.
+Only got as far as researching though until now.
 As I said when the season changed from Summer to Fall, I took the opportunity to go through my clothes.

 I filled up a bag with clothes that don’t fit anymore as well as stuff still with the tags on it.
 Some I know I had for over 5 years maybe 10.
-And since I don’t wear “name brand” stuff, I’m not going to waste time trying to sell for extra cash.
-The only good thing about cleaning out my closet is that I now have more space for new things.
+And since I don’t wear “name brand” stuff, I’m not going to waste time trying to sell any for extra cash.
+The only good thing about cleaning out my closet is that I now have more space for new items.

 I’m your least fashionable person.

 I know that I’m in need of a serious boost in the fashion department.
 So please send help, I’m currently drowning in a sea of Pinterest pins.
 But those aren’t my only problems.
 I also think my productivity is on the decline because I don’t get dressed in the morning.
 And at the same time, I don’t want to waste time figuring it out every day.
 I need to start dressing for productivity.
 I need a daily uniform.

 So what are the benefits of having a “daily uniform”?

 A perfect example is Steve Jobs – black top (typically a turtleneck), blue jeans, and sneakers.
 Having a daily uniform helps eliminate indecisiveness, therefore saving time.
 The time you get back, you can do something else with it.